-In the Summer '18 release, Salesforce provided the option to encrypt certain fields with deterministic encryption scheme.
-Before we dive into the difference between probabilistic and deterministic encryption, let's make sure we're all on the same page.
+Since the Summer '18 release, Salesforce has provided the option to encrypt certain fields with deterministic encryption scheme.
+But before we dive into the difference between probabilistic and deterministic encryption, let's make sure we're all on the same page.

 What’s Data Encryption?